 The course syllabus is a contract between the professor and the student.
 Students should read the course syllabus carefully.
-In all academic matters, policies in the course syllabus may take precedence over the general policies outlined in this handbook.
 The Vice President for Instruction (VPI) is the final authority for academic policy and discipline in the academic arena.

 GRADE APPEALS